ISCAST - Christians in Science and Technology

 ISCAST is committed to the need for scientific and Christian thinking to be integrated into the daily lives of those Christians working within the various sciences, and in the lives of clergy, theologians and indeed all Christians, who find themselves immersed in the modern technoscientific world.

-Board of Directors: Alan J. Gijsbers (President), Peter Barry, Jonathan Clarke, Stephen Spence, Michael Wong, Richard Gijsbergs (Secretary, ex officio).
+Board of Directors: Hamish Blair, Jonathan Clarke, Alan J. Gijsbers (President), Lewis Jones, Michael Knight, Stephen Spence, Michael Wong, Richard Gijsbergs (Secretary, ex officio), Chris Mulherin (Executive Director).

 It is possible to become a member of ISCAST.
 There are four categories of membership: Associate, Corporate and Family, Student, Fellow.